knolukas/chain-transaction-solver/README.md

 # VAT Chain Transaction Solver using LLMs and Knowledge Graphs

-This application was developed to solve **Chain Transaction (CT) cases** under **Austrian tax law** using **Large Language Models (LLMs)** and **Knowledge Graphs (KGs)**.
+The respository is also stored as Zenodo archive with following DOI: https://doi.org/10.5281/zenodo.16112381 This application was developed to solve **Chain Transaction (CT) cases** under **Austrian tax law** using **Large Language Models (LLMs)** and **Knowledge Graphs (KGs)**.

 The tool extracts knowledge from natural language text, generates a knowledge graph in **Neo4j Aura**, runs a set of predefined **Cypher queries**, and applies **logic-based rules** to identify the **movable supply** in chain transactions.